The Examination Process

-The Music Development Program includes two different types of assessment: practical (performance) and theoretical.
+The Music Development Program includes two different types of examinations: practical (performance) and theoretical.
 Both create an opportunity to recognize achievement and receive meaningful feedback.

 - A comprehensive evaluation of a student's current abilities on a chosen instrument, including voice

-- Designed to be a warm and welcoming experience, one-on-one with a professional, program-certified adjudicator
+- Designed to be a warm and welcoming experience, one-on-one with a professional, program-certified examiner

-- Include a report from the adjudicator providing a breakdown of the numerical grade and constructive written comments
+- Include a report from the examiner providing a breakdown of the numerical grade and constructive written comments

 - Held twice a year, with all scheduling and location arrangements made by the Music Development Program

-What Can My Student Expect in a Practical (Performance) Assessment?
+What Can My Student Expect in a Practical (Performance) Examination?

-Practical (performance) assessments evaluate the following areas of your student’s musical development:
+Practical (performance) examinations evaluate the following areas of your student’s musical development:

 - Performance of three to five pieces of repertoire depending on level